 Yet, within this rise, alcohol use is now affecting the workplace.
-From work performance and attitude, to health deterioration, the effects of alcohol abuse can become detrimental; in fact, this is the reality for many individuals, more than you’d imagine.
+From work performance and attitude to health deterioration, the effects of alcohol abuse can become detrimental; in fact, this is the reality for many individuals, more than you’d imagine.
 Some will hide alcoholism or attempt to.
 Others will, yet side effects will show themselves.
-It’s important that through this difficult time, those suffering with alcoholism are supported, in and out of the workplace.
+It’s important that through this difficult time, those suffering from alcoholism are supported, in and out of the workplace.

 If you’re concerned that your employee may be drinking on the job, there are some steps you can take to protect both them and your workplace.
-Likewise, if you’re personally suffering with alcoholism, support should be available through both your workplace and professional addiction treatment centres.
+Likewise, if you’re personally suffering from alcoholism, support should be available through both your workplace and professional addiction treatment centres.

 The Rise Of Alcoholism In The Workplace